FullStackForger/hapi-app-mongo-model/README.md

  	+ `toJSON()`
  	+ `toString()`
  - Ease of extensibility of the Helper and DAO methods ( see examples below )

+## Drawbacks

+> This library leverages from Monk functionality.
+Thus it requires established db connection before model registration.
+> Custom models expose monk collection methods, which can only be accessed after connecting to db.

 ## Using Hapi App Mongo Model